Giuseppe Rivadossi Pair of Cabinets in Oak

 Giuseppe Rivadossi (1935) was born in Monteclana di Nave, Italy, where he still lives and works.
 At a young age, Rivadossi's path begins with wood carving, with works reflecting on his poetic idea of living.
 In 1962 Rivadossi took over the carpentry founded in 1920 by his father Clemente, which he transformed into an atelier, or rather a creative workshop.
 Eventually, Rivadossi and collaborators established 'Officina Rivadossi' in 1976 where he started the manufacture of wooden objects and unique modern furniture.

-Please note that the width measurement is based on the size of the two cabinets combined.
+Please note that the dimensions listed is based on the size of the two cabinets combined.
 These items are in good, used condition.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.